Committees

 Wastewater Process Committee

 The FWEA Wastewater Process Committee supports the FWEA mission in the areas of wastewater process design and operations.
-This includes educating the Florida public on the environmental engineering principles and operating methods employed to achieve a clean water environment; developing wastewater design and operations professionals through technical seminars, workshops; the presentation of technical papers at the FWRC, WEFTEC and other conferences: publication of technical papers in technical journals including the FWRJ; and supporting the FWEA Utility Council in promoting the application of sound scientific principles to environmental regulation.
+This includes educating the Florida public on the environmental engineering principles and operating methods employed to achieve a clean water environment; developing wastewater design and operations professionals through technical seminars and workshops; the presentation of technical papers at the FWRC, WEFTEC, and other conferences; publication of technical papers in journals such as the FWRJ; and supporting the FWEA Utility Council in promoting the application of sound scientific principles to environmental regulation.

 com.wastewaterprocess.chair@fwea.org